superyyrrzz/PythonQuestions/README.md

 - System.Object
 - VBTestClass1.BaseClass1
 ```
-In python, considering multiple Inheritance, it's also a lise of all it's base class:
+In python, considering multiple inheritance, it's also a list of all it's base classes:
 ``` yaml
 inheritance:
 - base1